HOW to Greaux Native

 First, consider your main motivations for introducing natives into your landscape.
 Is it to do your part to create a habitat corridor for birds and other wildlife?
 Is it to give haven to pollinators?
 Is it to manage our abundant rainfall?
-Or is it all of the above?
+Is it to add beauty to your home and appreciation for plant forms?
+Is it to add privacy, reduce maintenance, or is it all of the above?

 Next, decide which landscape describes your garden space.
 Is your garden on a flat prairie with few trees?
 A neglected pasture?
 In a bottomland hardwood?
 Are you along a ridge or coteau?
 Does your garden or yard stay wet or get a lot of sun?
 Use this information to choose the right plants for your land and your purpose.
 Be mindful of how large some woody shrubs can get.
 Our plant lists in this section can help!
 If you are gardening to attract wildlife, include sources of shelter, water, larval foods, nectars, nesting materials.